-Accenture has examined seven key characteristics shared by innovation leaders across industries and explained how banks can use these insights to improve their innovation capabilities in their report, Innovation Excellence: What Banks Can Learn from Top Innovators in Other Industries.
+Accenture has examined seven key characteristics shared by innovation leaders across industries and explained how banks can use these insights to improve their innovation capabilities in their report.
 While an innovation culture is one of the key characteristics, others included:

 - Put the Customer First: Innovative organizations use all tools available to understand their customer’s needs and behaviors.
 They invest in capturing insights from internal and external data sources and build models to enable contextual decision making and communication.
 This understanding of the consumer also drives product development and digital design.

 - Integration of Innovation Strategies with Business Objectives: Not all innovation investments are prudent.
 The most successful financial institutions invest in innovations that are consistent with overarching business strategies.
 This includes establishing clear ownership and accountability for results.

 - Establish an Innovation Culture: Without top-level management support for innovation, risk-taking, networking and collaboration (including a meaningful measurement and rewards structure), it is difficult for an organization to achieve the spirit or success of smaller and more agile fintech firms.
 Empower champions that are able to push back against naysayers.

 - Embrace Internal and External Collaboration: The most successful innovators take advantage of new ideas both inside and outside the organization.
 In fact, it is becoming more commonplace for innovation labs to be built within banks while at the same time making investments in new fintech firms outside of traditional banking.